Glossary of Terms

 See Cost of Attendance.

 Financial aid programs are administered by the college.
 The federal government provides the college with a fixed annual allocation, which is awarded by the financial aid administrator to deserving students.
-Such programs at Columbia College Hollywood include Supplemental Education Opportunity Grant and Federal Work-Study.
+Such programs at California College of ASU include Supplemental Education Opportunity Grant and Federal Work-Study.
 Note that there is no guarantee that every eligible student will receive financial aid through these programs, because the awards are made from a fixed pool of money.

 Some loan programs provide for cancellation of the loan under certain circumstances, such as death or permanent disability of the borrower.
 Some of the Federal student loan programs have additional cancellation provisions.
 For example, if the student becomes a teacher in certain national shortage areas, they may be eligible for cancellation of all or part of the balance of their educational loans.
 Repayment assistance is available if you serve in the military; the military pays off a portion of your loans for every year of service.